 The study found that not all consumers are leaving processed foods for health reasons, as is often assumed.
 Instead, their findings showed that relationships and behaviors toward Big Food were highly varied.
 In their findings, Gopalan and Knapp identified six types of grocery shoppers, defined by their motivations concerning health, quality and convenience.

 A consumer focus on health is often viewed as the driving force behind this changing eating behavior; but it is not the only force.
 For example, many moved away from processed foods for more sensory and indulgent food experiences, not necessarily healthier ones.
 Even among those opting for health, that motivation might entail organic products for some consumers while for others it may mean abstaining from certain ingredients.

-Perhaps most importantly for big brand marketers, Kaplan and Gopolan’s research found that consumers did not necessarily consider Big Food an enemy, despite the present shift.
+Perhaps most importantly for big brand marketers, Knapp and Gopalan’s research found that consumers did not necessarily consider Big Food an enemy, despite the present shift.
 "We saw people ascribe quality, convenience, nostalgia, and trust to these brands and think of them fondly.
 Which, to us, spells opportunity."

 So what does this mean for brands and marketers?
-Kaplan and Gopolan advise that companies “play to the spectrum” of consumers in the market.
+Knapp and Gopalan advise that companies “play to the spectrum” of consumers in the market.
 Avoid easy blanket assumptions, and, instead, be aware of the product’s role in the specific motivations of a consumer group.